Black holes as telescopes: Discovering supermassive binaries through quasi-periodic lensed starlight: and caustic crossing rates

 This rate is conservative, as the sources below $D_{\rm tight}$ ($d>1$) have been neglected.
 Each event corresponds the crossing of either a cusp or $2\times$ fold lines.

 Finally, let us consider the rate for secondary caustic crossing due to the SMBHB orbit.
-Secondary caustics \mz{(triangular)} span \BK{an annulus} with radius $R_2 \approx \xi_0/d$ and width $\delta R_2 \approx \xi_0 d^3$ (gray band in Fig.~\ref{fig:caustic}). \BK{`ring-like region' may be unclear below} A point in this ring-like region enters the secondary caustic region twice per orbital period, \BK{if we are just within the outer secondary cusps then given the concave nature of the caustic, it seems to me that a circle intersects the caustic 4 times, but there are two secondary caustics, so don't we get 8 secondary crossings per orbit?} corresponding to a rate
+Secondary caustics (triangular) span an annulus with radius $R_2 \approx \xi_0/d$ and width $\delta R_2 \approx \xi_0 d^3$ (gray band in Fig.~\ref{fig:caustic}).
+A point in this ring-like region enters the secondary caustic region twice per orbital period, corresponding to a rate

-As previously, the crossing event will typically be associated with two magnification peaks. \BK{The annulus spanned by the revolution of the secondary caustic has an area $2`\pi R_2 \delta R_2 = 2 \pi \xi_0^2 d^2$ if $d\ll 1$, which when integrated over $D_{\rm LS}$ yields a volume
+As previously, the crossing event will typically be associated with two magnification peaks.
+The annulus spanned by the revolution of the secondary caustic has an area $2`\pi R_2 \delta R_2 = 2 \pi \xi_0^2 d^2$ if $d\ll 1$, which when integrated over $D_{\rm LS}$ yields a volume

-} The secondary caustic rate is then
+The secondary caustic rate is then

-Efficient magnification requires that the secondary \mz{(triangular)} caustic is larger than the source's size, $R_{\rm src}\leq \delta R_2 = a^3/\xi_0^2$, i.e. $D_{\rm kpc} \lesssim a^3/(4R_{\rm g}R_{\rm src})=1.2\, T_{\rm yr}^{1/3}M_{10}^{1/12}R_{10}^{1/6}$ and $d\gtrsim (R_{\rm src}/\xi_0)^{1/3}$. \mz{The rate of secondary caustic crossing is larger than Eq.~\eqref{eq:rate_central_rotating}.
-However, the magnification is typically lower and the crossing time shorter than for the primary caustic, with $\mu_{\rm sec}\sim 100$ and $t_{\rm mag,sec}\sim 12$s, Eq.~(\ref{eq:mag_sec},~\ref{eq:caus_cross_sec}).}
+Efficient magnification requires that the secondary (triangular) caustic is larger than the source's size, $R_{\rm src}\leq \delta R_2 = a^3/\xi_0^2$, i.e. $D_{\rm kpc} \lesssim a^3/(4R_{\rm g}R_{\rm src})=1.2\, T_{\rm yr}^{1/3}M_{10}^{1/12}R_{10}^{1/6}$ and $d\gtrsim (R_{\rm src}/\xi_0)^{1/3}$.
+The rate of secondary caustic crossing is larger than Eq.~\eqref{eq:rate_central_rotating}.
+However, the magnification is typically lower and the crossing time shorter than for the primary caustic, with $\mu_{\rm sec}\sim 100$ and $t_{\rm mag,sec}\sim 12$s, Eq.~(\ref{eq:mag_sec},~\ref{eq:caus_cross_sec}).

 The rates increase if the modulation shown above can be identified at a distance $R_{\rm det} > R_c$, see App.~\ref{sec:outside_caustic}, Fig.~\ref{fig:far_source_light_curve}. $\mathcal{R}_0$ increases by a factor $R_{\rm det}/R_c$ and $\mathcal{R}_{c1}$ by $(R_{\rm det}/R_c)^2$.
 We will address these situations in future work.